OmarHawashi2013/OmarHawashi2013/README.md

 <a href="https://omar-hawash.itch.io/"><img src="https://img.shields.io/badge/Itch.io-FA5C5C?style=for-the-badge&logo=itch.io&logoColor=white" alt="Itch.io"></a>

 ---
-By the way, I am a web developer that can make static web pages using (HTML/CSS/JS) By the way again Go To My <a href="https://omarhawashi2013.github.io/">Website</a>
+By the way, I am a web developer that can make static web pages using (HTML/CSS/JS) like in my <a href="https://omarhawashi2013.github.io/">website</a>